Contracted FedEx routes are a popular business that aspiring entrepreneurs often seek to acquire using financing from SBA 7(a) loans.

 So, What’s the Catch?

-Of course, this FedEx route ownership does not come without its potential drawbacks and risks.
-Purchasing such a business requires a sizeable upfront investment— often hundreds of thousands of dollars into the millions for higher-performing routes.
+Of course, FedEx route ownership does not come without its potential drawbacks and risks.
+Purchasing such a business requires a sizeable upfront investment—often hundreds of thousands of dollars and into the millions for higher-performing routes.
 Ongoing expenditures to maintain and replace trucks are also an important consideration.
 While contractual revenues are generally positive, routes are compensated based on volume and miles driven, and these contracts are negotiated every one to two years for most routes.
 This means that unexpected inflationary pressures in expenses such as fuel and labor can erode profit margins in between renewal dates, pinching profits and potentially creating debt service issues in extreme cases.

 With business operations dependent on a dedicated and competent crew of delivery drivers, issues with hiring or retaining employees can result in a route underperforming and the contract not being renewed.
 In a worst-case scenario, a route that severely misses objectives can be terminated before the end of the contract term.